-1. Check that your doctor is certified by the American Board of Plastic Surgery.
+1. Check that your plastic surgeon is certified by the American Board of Plastic Surgery.
 This certification means that the surgeon has completed undergraduate college, medical school, an approved general surgery residency of at least three years, and an approved plastic surgery residency of at least two to three years.
 After the candidate has been in plastic surgery practice for two years and passed the written and oral examinations by experienced plastic surgeons can the surgeon become “Board Certified”.

 2. Don’t believe everything you read.
 In many states it is legal for any physician with a medical license, who has or HAS NOT had surgical training to advertise as a plastic or cosmetic surgeon.
 There are no laws that confine a physician to only practice the type of medicine or surgery for which he was specifically trained, therefore, this leaves room for doctors who have little or no training in plastic surgery to “legally” perform procedures but the legal latitude will not equate to medical competence.